 If you sell hosting services internationally, you have dealt with the currency problem.
 A client in Germany wants to pay in euros.
 A client in Japan wants yen.
 A client in Brazil wants reais.
-Meanwhile, your costs are in US dollars, and your accounting needs everything reconciled.
+Meanwhile, your costs are in one currency, and your accounting needs everything reconciled.

 Every FluxBilling instance has a base currency.
 This is the currency your business operates in, typically USD or EUR.
 All internal calculations, reports, and cost tracking use this currency.